guifcoelho/NeuralNetworks/README.md

-Package to train and predict with neural networks
+Train and predict with neural networks in PHP